kulpreet/kulpreet.github.com/source/_posts/2013-01-20-dropbox-api-and-a-scrum-taskboard.markdown

 ## Offline Apps and Sharing Data

-What about having an offline application that saves your data using offline storage, but synchs to a server that allows the same 'offline storage' to be editted by two more users.
+What about having an offline application that saves your data using offline storage, but syncs to a server that allows the same 'offline storage' to be edited by two more users.

 The idea is simple.